mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 We have to continue to do this work.
 And you know, the other thing that I tell folks is one of the reasons I love, I love this work is because as long as there's a majority, there will always be a minority.
-And what's interesting though, is that as time goes on, Those audiences and those groups have changed and they've evolved.
+And what's interesting though, is that as time goes on, those audiences and those groups have changed and they've evolved.
-And so it's, and that means that we always have to continue to the work to understand who are the minority groups that we need to ensure that we are paying attention to that we are representing them and that they are having equitable experiences, just like every.
+And so it's, and that means that we always have to continue to the work to understand who are the minority groups that we need to ensure that we are paying attention to, that we are representing them, and that they are having equitable experiences, just like everyone else.
 [00:41:15]

-**Michaela:** Is there something that you would say to my listeners that they should take away from this episode?
+**Michaela:** Is there something that you would say to my listeners, that they should take away from this episode?
-What is like the one tip that they can do maybe from both of you?
-So we have two tips for them that they can go and start doing just today and in their workplace to make it better and nicer forever.
+What is like the one tip that they can do?
+Maybe from both of you.
+So we have two tips for them that they can go and start doing just today and in their workplace to make it better and nicer for everybody.
 [00:41:37]

 **Kim:** Sure.
 I think if you can distinguish between bias, prejudice, and bullying and respond to bias, which is just not meaning it with an I statement, which invites the other person.
-And to understand things from your perspective, respond to prejudice with an it statement.
-Cause prejudice is a conscious belief.The person means what they say.
+And to understand things from your perspective, respond to prejudice with an It statement.
+Cause prejudice is a conscious belief.
+The person means what they say.
 And so you need to show them where the boundary is.
 They can believe whatever they want.
 They can do or say whatever they want.
-So, and its statement can appeal to the law.
+So, an It statement can appeal to the law.
 It is illegal and it can appeal to an HR policy.
 It's a violation of HR policy, or it can appeal to common sense.
-And it's ridiculous, you know, to, to refuse to hire a woman, for example, and then last but not least with bullying, which is being mean, respond to it with a use statement.
-You can't talk to me like.
+And it's ridiculous, you know, to refuse to hire a woman, for example, and then last but not least with bullying, which is being mean, respond to it with a You statement.
+You can't talk to me like that.
 [00:42:25]

 **Michaela:** Okay.
 I like that.
 Very, very concrete.
 Cool.
 Do you know one thing that you would want tip that you could give me?
-Yeah,
 [00:42:32]

-**Trier:**  So I think it's really interesting.
-And Kim is the one who really pushed and challenged me on this is that I've always said that Kim empathy is the catalyst for change in this space.
+**Trier:** Yeah.
+So I think it's really interesting.
+And Kim is the one who really pushed and challenged me on this, is that I've always said that Kim empathy is the catalyst for change in this space.
 And Kim would say, We need more compassion.
 And I was like, I want more empathy.
 And then I really had to understand the difference between empathy and compassion.
 And so I still do believe that empathy is a catalyst for change, but the change actually occurs through compassion.
-And the difference is, is that empathy is yes, you are putting yourself in that person's shoes.
-You're understanding what that person is going through, but compassion is you wanting to.
-Through action.
-Take that pain away, take that suffering your way, do something about it.
+And the difference is that empathy is yes, you are putting yourself in that person's shoes.
+You're understanding what that person is going through, but compassion is you wanting to, through action, take that pain away, take that suffering your way, do something about it.
 And so it's, I think that it's a journey, right?
-There was something that I saw about how you go from feeling sorry for someone and having pity to having sympathy.
-To having empathy and compassion.
+There was something that I saw about how you go from feeling sorry for someone and having pity to having sympathy, to having empathy and compassion.
 And so what I would encourage your listeners is to say, where are you in that journey?
-And to really strive to get to compassion, which means that, you know, that's showing up through action and then understanding what that app.
+And to really strive to get to compassion, which means that, you know, that's showing up through action and then understanding what that action is.
 [00:43:54]

 **Michaela:** Yeah, thank you.
 I really like it.
-Thank you so much.
-You both for taking the time  being on my show, I really enjoyed it.
+Great.
+Thank you so much, you both for taking the time, being on my show.
+I really enjoyed it.
 I will put the book there.
-If you have other links, I will share them down in the, in the show notes.
+If you have other links, I will share them down in the show notes.
 So thank you so much.
 I thank you for being on my show.
 [00:44:10]